-Use Simulink® external mode to connect your Simulink block diagram to your application that runs the model on the target hardware.
+Use Simulink® Monitor Signals & Tune Parameters feature (also called External Mode) to connect your Simulink block diagram to your application that runs the model on the target hardware.
 The block diagram becomes a user interface to the real-time application.
 By changing parameters in the Simulink blocks, you also change parameters in the real-time application.

 To run the model as a standalone application, see Run Model as Standalone Application.